Development of this quiz is in progress.

 How detailed work breakdown structure should be?

-A | The level of decomposition should as detailed as possible so the project deliverables could reach customers' satisfaction. |
+B | The level of decomposition should as detailed as possible so the project deliverables could reach customers' satisfaction. |

-C | The level of decomposition should provide enough information to keep project on schedule. |
+C | The level of decomposition should provide enough information that project team could reach project objectives. |

-D | The level of decomposition should provide enough information that project team could reach project objectives. |
+D | The level of decomposition should provide enough for creating activities list and estimate resource requirements. |

 The level of decomposition should provide enough information that project team could reach project objectives.